jameschapman19/cca_zoo/docs/joss/paper.md

 # Implementation

-`cca-zoo` adopted a simlar API used in `scikit-learn`.
+`cca-zoo` adopted a similar API to that used in `scikit-learn`.
 The user first instantiates a model object and its relevant hyperparameters.
 Next they call the model's `fit()` method to apply the data.
 After fitting, the model object contains its relevant parameters such as weights or dual coefficients (for kernel methods) which can be accessed for further analysis.
 For models that fit with iterative algorithms, the model may also contain information about the convergence of the objective function.
 After the model has been fit, its `transform()` method can project views into latent variables and `score()` can be used to measure the canonical correlations.

 The deep and probabilistic models are supported by PyTorch and NumPyro respectively.
 Due to the size of these dependencies, these two classes of variations are not in the default installation.
 Instead, we provide options [deep] and [probabilistic] for users.
 The list bellow provides the complete collection of models along with their installation tag is provided below.

 ## Model List